 Best winter snow holidays around the world

-written by Alba Regidor
+Alba Regidor

-updated 30.11.2023
+updated 10.01.2025

 The pulse-quickening pleasures of world-class ski slopes.
 The soul-warming joy of seeing your kids enchanted by magical snowscapes and sleigh rides.
 The cosy contentment of glugging glühwein in a Christmas market.
 While winter sun has its undeniable allure, there’s a lot to be said for snow holidays.
-With that in mind, read on to discover the best winter snow holidays around the world.

 Utah has “the greatest snow on Earth™”, shouts its licence plates (and mugs, t-shirts, fridge magnets – and yes, they’ve really trademarked it).

-While we can’t confirm this bold claim, we can say that in winter the Wasatch mountains’ ski resorts are blanketed in the lightest, fluffiest snow imaginable – a skier’s and snowboarder’s dream.
+While we can’t confirm this bold claim, we can say that in winter the Wasatch Mountains’ ski resorts are blanketed in the lightest, fluffiest snow imaginable – a skier’s and snowboarder’s dream.

+Why you'll love it: If you’ve ever skied on heavy, wet snow or dealt with icy slopes, Utah’s powder will feel like a revelation.
 There are 14 resorts, most of which are within an hour or so’s drive of Salt Lake City airport, and all of them offer beautiful mountain terrain and fine skiing.
+Afterwards, head for the lively main street of Park City’s 1860s mining town for atmospheric après ski.

 Teenager ski jumping in Alta, Utah © CSNafzger/Shutterstock